 The lifespan of this bird is six to ten years, but some have lived much longer.

 Their population is listed at 27 million.
-The IUCN reports this bird’s population as increasing and has categorized them as Least Concern.View all 115 animals that start with C
+The IUCN reports this bird’s population is increasing and has categorized them as being of the Least Concern.View all 235 animals that start with C

 Crow FAQs (Frequently Asked Questions)